ricardoRamoM/Vending-Machine---Basys-3---VHDL/README.md

 The code defines a counter that counts up to the maximum value allowed by N bits and resets itself when this value is reached.
 It can also be enabled and disabled using the "count_enable" signal.
 The output of the counter is an N-bit vector and an integer.

 The "terminal_count" signal is activated when the counter reaches its maximum value.

-## Demultiplexer to show numbers on display

-The circuit shown is a multiplexer (mux) that is responsible for controlling which display should turn on.
-This is achieved using a clock signal (clk1000hz) and a state signal (refresh_state).

-The mux has 4 outputs, which represent the 4 displays in the circuit.
-To determine which display should be turned on, a process based on a counter is used that runs through all possible state values.

-The "show_display" process uses a sequence of 16 possible values for the state, which are divided into 4 substates of 4 values each.
-Each substate represents a different state that the mux must be in to control which display should turn on.
+This code is used in the function of the debouncer.

+## Debouncer

+This code defines a debouncer module that uses a shift register and a counter to slow down the button read.
+The debounce logic is based on detecting when the shift register contains only '1'.

+A "counterNbits" component is used to count the number of clock cycles since the button was last read.
+This component is initialized with a 20-bit counter.

+On each clock cycle, the shift register is updated to store the current state of the button and the previous 7 states.

+If the shift register contains only '1', then the button is considered stable and the module sends a pulse to the "btn_out_reg" output.

-The mux also uses a register called "display_sel" to store the current display selection.
-The "curr_display" signal is used to send this information to the outside of the mux.
+The "debouncer" module has two flip-flops (ffl and ff2) to store the current state and the previous state of "btn_out_reg".
+This is used to detect transitions in the button state.

-Additionally, the "show_display" process uses a set of case instructions to determine which values should be shown on the displays based on the current display selection and other input signals (Confirm_purchase_IN).

-Finally, it is worth mentioning that the circuit design is based on a multiplexer with a minimum of components, which facilitates its implementation and reduces costs.
-However, the use of a register and a counter also involves some consumption of additional resources in terms of time and area.
+The "btn_pulsed" output is activated when there is a transition in the button state (from 0 to 1).
+This is achieved by applying the "and" operation between the current and previous states of "btn_out_reg" (ffl and ff2, respectively).

+The "debouncer" module is designed to work with clocks up to 100 MHz and is capable of handling high-speed transitions on the button.

 ## Adder
 The sum of money is a module that counts the coins received at a dispenser.
 To implement this module, we must first create a record that stores the amount of money received so far.